 By crushing the root, adding other herbs of choice, and steeping the mixture into hot water, a tea can be made.
 Let it cool before adding a sweetener of choice.

-This is effective due to the way that the root is still practically raw when ingested.
+It is effective due to the way that the root is still practically raw when ingested.
 This means that any and all nutrients will be absorbed to the fullest extent.
 [R]

 In addition, the heat from the tea can help with other conditions as well.
 It can help aid digestion, not only for settling the stomach but since it will lessen the effects of bloating or gases.